Unnikrishnan Namboothiri: Life and career

-Unnikrishnan Namboothiri was born in a brahmin family on 19 October 1923 to Pulleri Vadhayarillathu Narayanan Namboothiri and Devaki Antharjanam at Korom, Payyanur.
+Unnikrishnan Namboothiri was born in a Nambudiri Brahmin family on 19 October 1923 to Pulleri Vadhayarillathu Narayanan Namboothiri and Devaki Antharjanam at Korom, Payyanur.
 He had five siblings.

 He had his primary education from Payyanur Boys High School.
 He was married to Leela Antharjanam from Thekkumpurathu Mana in Cherpulassery in Palakkad district (died in 2009) and has 2 sons, Bhavadasan and Kunhikrishnan, and 2 daughters, Devi and Yamuna.
 His elder daughter, Devi, is married to Malayalam music director Kaithapram Damodaran Namboothiri.
 He resided at Payyanur in Kannur district.
 His son P. V. Kunhikrishnan, is a Judge of the Kerala High Court.
 His grandson Deepankuran is also a music director.

 He debuted with the movie Desadanam in 1996.
 He played an important role in the film.
 The film won National award for best Regional film in the year 1997.
 His popular movies are Kalyanaraman, Desadanam, Mayamohini, Rappakal, Loudspeaker, Photographer, Pokkiri Raja, Madhuranombarakattu, Angene Oru Avadhikkalathu, Kaikudunna Nilavu and Kaliyattam.
 He acted with Rajinikanth in Chandramukhi, teamed up with Kamal Haasan for Pammal K. Sambandam and worked with Ajith Kumar in Kandukondain Kandukondain.